lorddev/blog/_posts/2009-08-31-1984-down-the-memory-hole.md

     - General
 ---

-The irony of this story is striking.<p><a href="http://www.nytimes.com/2009/07/18/technology/companies/18amazon.html">http://www.nytimes.com/2009/07/18/technology/companies/18amazon.html</a><p>Sent from my iPhone<div class="blogger-post-footer"></div>
+The irony of this story is striking.<p><a href="http://www.nytimes.com/2009/07/18/technology/companies/18amazon.html">http://www.nytimes.com/2009/07/18/technology/companies/18amazon.html</a><p>Sent from my iPhone